malevolm/auTorrent/README.md

 auTorrent
 =========

-meant to be used with a torrent client which watches your SAVE_PATH
+a simple, lightweight torrent autodownloader for tv shows. meant to be used with a torrent client which watches your SAVE_PATH, such as uTorrent

 about
 ==========